-The following table presents components of income tax expense for the three and nine months ended September 30, 2015 and 2014:
+The following table presents components of income tax expense for the three months ended March 31, 2016 and 2015:

-Three months ended September 30, Nine months ende September 30, (in thousands) 2015 2014 2015 2014 Income tax based on income from continuing operations, at estimated tax rates of 38.0% and 34.9%, respectively \$8,331 \$6,470 \$15,285 \$19,226 Provision for change in estimated tax rates (1,002) (243) • - Income tax before discrete items 7,329 6,227 15,285 19,226 Discrete tax expense/(benefit): Provision for/resolution of tax audits and contingencies, net 4,521 330 4,505 1,310 Other discrete tax adjustments, net 968 - 1,152 3 Adjustments to prior period tax liabilities (581) 205 (641) 459 Provision for/adjustment to beginning of year valuation allowance • - • 437 Enacted tax legislation 6 - 97 - Total income tax expense \$12,243 \$6,762 \$20,398 \$21,435
+(in thousands) Three month March 3

+2016 2015

+Income tax based on income from continuing operations, at estimated tax rates of 39.7% and 40.0%, respectively \$8,076 \$8,300

+Income tax before discrete items 8,076 8,300

+Discrete tax expense/(benefit): Provision for/resolution of tax audits and contingencies, net Other discrete tax adjustments, net Enacted tax legislation (825) (208) - 83 45 91

+Total income tax expense \$7,043 \$8,519

-The third-quarter estimated effective tax rate on continuing operations was 38.0 percent in 2015, as compared to 34.9 percent for the same period in 2014.
+The first quarter estimated effective tax rate on continuing operations before discrete items was 39.7 percent in 2016, compared to 40.0 percent for the same period in 2015.

-The Company records the residual U.S. and foreign taxes on certain amounts of current year foreign earnings that have been targeted for repatriation to the U.S. As a result, such amounts are not considered to be permanently reinvested, and the Company accrued as part of the income tax provision before discrete items, for the residual taxes on these earnings to the extent they cannot be repatriated in a tax-free manner.
-At September 30th, 2015, the Company had a deferred tax liability of \$0.5 million on \$9.4 million of prior year non-U.S. earnings that had been targeted for future repatriation to the U.S.
+The Company records the residual U.S. and foreign taxes on certain amounts of current year foreign earnings that have been targeted for repatriation to the U.S. As a result, such amounts are not considered to be permanently reinvested, and the income tax provision before discrete items, includes the residual taxes on these earnings to the extent they cannot be repatriated in a tax-free manner.
+As of March 31, 2016, the Company has recorded a deferred tax liability on \$59.0 million of prior year non-U.S. earnings that have been targeted for future repatriation to the U.S.

 We conduct business globally and, as a result, the Company files income tax returns in the U.S. federal jurisdiction and various state and foreign jurisdictions.
-In the normal course of business we are subject to examination by taxing authorities throughout the world, including major jurisdictions such as the United States, Brazil, Canada, France, Germany, Italy, Mexico, and Switzerland.
-The open tax years in these jurisdictions range from 2000 to 2014.
-We are currently under audit in the U.S. and in other non-U.S. tax jurisdictions, including but not limited to Canada, Germany, Switzerland and Italy.
+In the normal course of business we are subject to examination by taxing authorities throughout the world and we are currently under audit in various jurisdictions, including Canada and Italy.
+The open tax years range from 2007 to 2015.

-It is reasonably possible that over the next twelve months the amount of unrecognized tax benefits may change within a range of a net increase of \$4.4 million to a net decrease of \$3.0 million, from the reevaluation of uncertain tax positions arising in examinations, in appeals, or in the courts, or from the closure of tax statutes.
+It is reasonably possible that over the next twelve months the amount of unrecognized tax benefits may change within a range of a net increase of \$0.0 million to a net decrease of \$2.3 million, from the reevaluation of uncertain tax positions arising in examinations, in appeals, or in the courts, or from the closure of tax statutes.